snipsco/hermes-protocol/README.md

  component as it represents the communication side that should be implemented by it.

-Facades are retrieved though a `ProtocolHandler` more on that later
+Facades are retrieved through a `ProtocolHandler` more on that later.

 Let's take the example of the detection of an hotword:
  1. The code that wants to react to an hotword first need to "subscribe"